jason-neal/eniric/docs/source/Basic-usage.rst

 To calculate the RV precision given a spectrum with ``wavelength`` and ``flux`` you can use the ``rv_precsion`` function

-.. autofunction eniric.Qcalculator :: rv_precision
+.. autofunction eniric.precision :: rv_precision

 .. code-block:: python

-   from eniric.Qcalculator import rv_precision
+   from eniric.precision import rv_precision
    rv = rv_precision(wavelength, flux)

 or for the flux independent spectral ``quality``

 .. code-block:: python

-   from eniric.Qcalculator import quality q = quality(wavelength, flux)
+   from eniric.precision import quality q = quality(wavelength, flux)

 To apply a mask to the optimal pixel weights pass it as the 3rd argument.